jgmalcolm/jgmalcolm.github.io/_drafts/medschool-strategy.md

 - USMLE
 - NBME
 photo: /images/cascade.jpg
+description: "What to study, how to study it, and how to test yourself on it."
 ---

-What to study.
-How to study it.
-How to test.

 # Content: What to study?